 A mechanism is needed for an MC service user receiving service in its primary MC system to obtain key material from the partner MC system in order to take part in end to end encrypted calls with speech, video or data content to individuals and to participate in groups where those groups are hosted in the partner MC system.

-Editor's note: Such a mechanism is in the remit of SA3.
+NOTE 1: Solutions for key management are outside the scope of the present document.

 A mechanism is needed to protect MC system to MC system information, including signalling, media and floor control.

-Editors' note: Such a mechanism is in the remit of SA3
+NOTE 2: Security mechanisms that protect information exchanged between MC systems are outside the scope of the present document.

 An MC service client is only able to exchange floor control and SIP signalling with its primary MC service server due to the encryption mechanisms used to protect this signalling.
 This is consistent with Release 13 stage 3 protocol.

 5.1.10 Key issue 1.10: MC system network topology hiding